 7. Relax at Reenagross Park Kenmare

 Reenagross Park is a small park along the banks of Roughty river.
 This park has over a 3km walking trail with a scenic view of the beautiful landscape of Kenmare Bay.

 Location: Killowen, Co.
 Kerry

 Phone: +353 83 318 9517

-Kilmakilloge is a discovery point in the banks of Kenmare river.
-This scenic spot is a good place to just relax and spend a quiet time with your family or friends.
-And it also offers a great place for picnic.
+Kilmakilloge is a discovery point in the banks of the Kenmare river.
+This scenic spot is a good place to just relax and spend quiet time with your family or friends.
+And it also offers a great place for a picnic.

 The Kerry Hills Traditional Music School provides one on one session or group classes for trad music and instruments.